 The Quasimodo trading rules for sell signals can be summarized as follow:

-- A prevailing uptrend needs to be visible – series of HH followed by a series of HL.
+A prevailing uptrend needs to be visible – a series of HH followed by a series of HL.

-- Break in the market structure – price start to make lower lows LL.
+Break in the market structure – price starts to make lower lows LL.

 As a general rule, the Quasimodo pattern carries more weight if the second valley is much lower than the first valley.
 In other words, the bigger the distance between the two valleys, the more crooked the Quasimodo pattern becomes.